 Meet the director

-Molecular pharmacology and experimental therapeutics is an exciting discipline that prepares you for success in today's biomedical research environment.
+Molecular pharmacology and experimental therapeutics is an exciting discipline that prepares you for success in today's rapidly evolving biomedical research environment.

-The most successful biomedical scientists integrate across various disciplines to devise and answer important questions that enhance the understanding of biology and impact the treatment of disease.
+The most successful biomedical scientists integrate across various disciplines to devise and answer important questions that enhance our understanding of biology and impact the treatment of disease.

-Our program provides exactly that integration by training students to use biochemistry, molecular biology, genetics, cell biology and genomics to develop new therapeutic approaches to treat human diseases.
+Our program provides exactly that integration by training students to use pharmacology, biochemistry, molecular biology, genetics, cell biology, and genomics to develop new therapeutic approaches to treat human diseases.

 Richard Weinshilboum, M.D.